dwarfmaster/notification/README.md

 - `#rrggbb` : the rgb conponents, each in [0-9a-f], but with more precision.

 ## Commands
-Commands are of the from : `notif time level text'. `time` is the time in seconds (it must be an integer) the notification will be displayed. `level` is the name of the level to use for this notification and, finally, `text` is the that will be displayed.
+There are five commands accepted :
+- `notif` : creates a new notification.
+It must have three arguments.
+The first one is an integer stating the time in seconds the notification must stay on the screen.
+The second one is the level of the notification.
+Finally, the third one is the text of the notification.
+- `close` : close the newest notification.
+- `close_all` : close all the notifications.
+- `end` : close all the notifications and stops the server.
+- `kill` : same as `end`.

 [1] https://github.com/Cloudef/cow-notify